mdrichardson/RES-Domain-Filterer/README.md

 * It's a little slow
   * Can be made better using multithreading/async
+  * Might also be faster with something other than Beautiful Soup (Scrapy?)
 * Some domains have errors
   * MediaBiasFactCheck doesn't list the URLs uniformly, which makes it a bit of a hassle to ensure they all scrape appropriately
     * As a quick "fix", a list of error domains is printed at the end of the script so that users can them manually
 * Media Bias Fact Check - I don't know how accurate they are, but I chose them as the source due to a lack of efficient alternatives

+## Usage

+1. `pip install beautifulsoup4`
+2. From a command prompt, `python RESdomainFilterer.py`
+3. Follow the prompts